Aguafrommars/TheIdServer/sample/Kubernetes/README.md

 3. Configure the admin app

-Create a persistent volume claim to store admin app configurations files.
+Create a persistent volume claim to store the configuration files for the admin application.

 ```
 kubectl apply -f TheIdServer-config-volume.yaml
 ```

 Copy [admin-appsettings.Private.json](admin-appsettings.Private.json) file in the volume like you did for certificates.
-At startup this file is copied in *wwwroot/appsetting.json* to replace the default admin app's configuration file.
+At startup, this file is copied in *wwwroot/appsetting.json* to replace the default admin application's configuration file.

 4. Deploy the farm

 * Create the config map
-The config map store enrinement variables configuration.
+The config map stores the environment variables configuration.

 ```bash
 kubectl apply -f TheIdServer-private-configmap.yaml